AnyLog-co/documentation/alerts and monitoring.md

 The Scheduler contains the commands to execute and the time interval to schedule each command.

 The 2 common ways to represent alerts and monitoring are the following:
-* Schedule a script.
-The code in the script is executed periodically to monitor state or data on the local node or on members of the network.
+* Schedule a task.
+The task is represented by a script whereas the code in the script is executed periodically to monitor state or data on the local node or on members of the network.
 The script can update a database that is monitored as needed.
 * Schedule a repeatable query.
 A repeatable query is a query that is executed periodacally and updates a summary (rollup) table that is monitored as needed.

 ## Invoking a scheduler